John Chick

-John Chick (born November 20, 1982) is a former professional Canadian football defensive end who played eight seasons in the Canadian Football League, primarily with the Saskatchewan Roughriders.
+John Chick (born November 20, 1982) is an American former professional football defensive end who played eight seasons in the Canadian Football League (CFL), primarily with the Saskatchewan Roughriders.
 After signing with Saskatchewan in 2007, he was named the CFL's Most Outstanding Defensive Player after the 2009 CFL season.
 He would help the team capture the Grey Cup twice, in 2007 and 2013.
 Chick has also spent time in the National Football League (NFL) with the Indianapolis Colts and Jacksonville Jaguars.
 Prior to playing professional football, Chick played college football for the Utah State Aggies.
 During his senior season with the Aggies, Chick recorded 12.5 quarterback sacks, good enough for fifth overall in the National Collegiate Athletic Association.
 Chick also played for the Hamilton Tiger Cats and Edmonton Eskimos later in his career.

 Professional career

 Houston Texans

 Chick attended training camp with the Houston Texans of the National Football League (NFL) as an undrafted free agent in 2006.